KellerJordan/modded-nanogpt/README.md

 **Note: torch.compile will add around 7 minutes of latency the first time you run the code.**

+Official records are timed on 8 NVIDIA H100 GPUs from https://app.primeintellect.ai/.
+PrimeIntellect has generously sponsored recent validation runs.

 ## Alternative: Running with Docker (recommended for precise timing)

 For cases where CUDA or NCCL versions aren't compatible with your current system setup, Docker can be a helpful alternative.